-Try leaving a single tab in your browser open.
-Yes, you really can do it, it will only take a few days of perseverance and practice.
+Try leaving just one tab in your browser open.
+Yes, you can do it, it will only take a few days of practice.
 This approach will let you focus on the specific task at hand.
-It will also help you wisely filter tasks by their priority and urgency.
-Once you are done with the current task, you can close the tab and open the next one.
-Following this principle will rid your brain of the necessity to switch from one task to another.
-This, in turn, will save you nerves and a lot of time.
+It will also help you choose which task to do by how important and urgent they are.
+The next task can be opened once you have finished the current one.
+Following this rule will get rid of the need for your brain to switch from one thing to another.
+This will save task time and money.

-By learning to prioritize, you will significantly boost your efficiency.
-Unfortunately, typical multitaskers employ a method of contradiction: they do lots of small unimportant tasks leaving the one serious task untouched.
-You can always divide all your tasks into 4 groups in advance based on their urgency and importance:
+By learning to prioritize, you will increase your efficiency.
+You can divide your tasks into 4 groups based on their importance and urgency:

-Obviously, you should be dealing with tasks in the order they appear above, from top to bottom.
-Practice shows that by structuring all tasks in that manner you can make your life a lot easier.
-Moving down from more important to less important tasks, you have enough time to do them all without any haste.
-Also, as you move down that list, tasks from the last group tend to dissipate on their own no longer requiring your attention.
+You should be dealing with tasks in the order they appear, from top to bottom.
+Practice shows that if you organize all of your tasks this way, your life will be a lot easier.
+You have enough time to do all the tasks if you move down from more important tasks.
+Also, as you go down that list, tasks from the last group tend to get rid of themselves and no longer need your attention.

 Several monitors technique

-This one is fairly similar to the previous one, but is more efficient.
-According to this rule, every separate task should happen in a new location.
-One task you complete in front of your monitor at the office, next – in another part of the city etc. Moving around gives you a chance to catch a break and effectively switch the brain from one task to another, only in a more natural way.
-Unfortunately, this rule is quite difficult to follow in most cases, but you should definitely try whenever you get the chance.
+This one is similar to the previous one, but it’s more efficient.
+This rule says that every task should happen in a new workplace.
+One task you complete at the office, then another task in another part of the city.
+Moving around gives you a chance to take a break and switch your brain to another task.
+This rule is hard to follow, but you should try whenever you can.

 The Pomodoro Technique

-Everything we discussed above helps you multitask while minimizing damage to your body.
-However, always remember there is one condition that you must abide by when really working (as opposed to procrastinating).
-All and any distractions should be excluded.
-Before getting down to work, make sure you turn off the phone or get it out of sight, exit mail programs and messengers, leave social networks, change status to “Do not disturb” in Skype, ICQ and other apps.
-Only in this case you will be able to fully enjoy the ripe fruit of your labor.
+The things we talked about help you maximize your time and minimize damage to your body.
+But constantly remember that there is one rule that you must follow if you want to really work instead of just putting it off.
+All and any distractions should be left out.
+Before you start work, make sure you turn off the phone or get it out of sight, exit mail programs and messengers, leave social networks, and change your status to “Do not disturb” in Skype and other apps.
+Only in this case, you will be able to fully enjoy the ripe fruit of your labor.